cerner/fhir.cerner.com/content/dstu2/medication-statement.md

 _Notes_

-* Only active MedicationStatements may be created.
+* [MedicationStatement.status] must be set to `active`.
-* [MedicationStatement.wasNotTaken](http://hl7.org/fhir/DSTU2/medicationstatement-definitions.html#MedicationStatement.wasNotTaken) set to `true` is not supported.
+* [MedicationStatement.wasNotTaken] set to `true` is not supported.
-* If [MedicationStatement.medication](http://hl7.org/fhir/DSTU2/medicationstatement-definitions.html#MedicationStatement.medication_x_) is a reference, it must refer to a contained Medication with the code field populated and at most one product.ingredient.
+* If [MedicationStatement.medication] is a reference, it must refer to a contained Medication with the code field populated and at most one product.ingredient.

 ### Headers